ConstraintLayout/constraintlayout.github.io/basics/gradle.md

 ---

 ### Top level build configuration
-You can add ConstraintLayout as you do with other dependencies: By adding it to your gradle `build.xml` file.
+You can add ConstraintLayout as you do with other dependencies: by adding it to your gradle `build.xml` file.

 Since ConstaintLayout is part of the Support Library family provided by Google, you have to use the [Google Maven repository](https://developer.android.com/studio/build/dependencies.html#google-maven).